Why is the program only open to U.S. Ford employees’ children and not employees’ children worldwide?

 Can the award be put toward other educational related expenses such as books and supplies?

-No. The scholarship award will only pay for tuition and required fees.
-The award may not be used to offset costs for room, board, books or supplies.
+Yes.
+The scholarship award will pay for tuition, fees, books, supplies and required equipment.
+The award may not be used to offset costs for room or board.

 How many scholarships will be awarded?

 The number of scholarships awarded will be determined by the number and academic standing of applicants and the funds available (not to exceed 25% of the applicants).
-In 2019, 773 eligible sophomores applied to the William C. Ford, Jr. Scholarship Program and 25% of the applicant pool was selected as recipients based on academic achievement, leadership and participation in school and community activities.
+In 2020, 738 eligible sophomores applied to the William Clay Ford, Jr. Scholarship Program and 25% of the applicant pool was selected as recipients based on academic achievement, leadership and participation in school and community activities.

 What will be the award amount?